sdrasco/EdgeWalker/README.md

 ## For those without options trading experience:

 Edge Walker is a software tool that searches for an idealized version of a trading strategy called a “strangle.”
 This strategy involves purchasing options—financial contracts that give you the right to buy or sell a stock at a certain price in the future.
-To help you understand how Edge Walker works, here are some key terms related to options trading:
+Here are some basics or key terms about options trading and the strangle strategy that Edge Walker tries to idealize:

 - **Options**: Financial contracts that give the buyer the right, but not the obligation, to buy or sell a stock at a specific price before a set expiration date.
 There are two types of options: calls and puts.
 - **Call Option**: A contract that gives the buyer the right to buy a stock at a specific price (the strike price) before the option expires.
 Traders use call options when they expect the stock’s price to increase.